Easy Ways to Detect Air Leaks

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is aligned accurately with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, complete with a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
 Contact Becht/Givens Service Experts in Louisville for a professional energy assessment at 502-785-8230.